By Brandy Centolanza

 One of the more historic streets in downtown Lynchburg, 5th street was once known as the city’s African American business district.
 At one time, many Black doctors served along the street, including Dr. Robert Walter Johnson.
 He was the first African American to earn staffing privileges at Lynchburg General Hospital and also taught tennis to Arthur Ashe and Althea Gibson, which lead to the desegregation of tennis.
 More recently, in April 2021, a historical marker was also unveiled in honor of Augustus Nathaniel Lushington, the country’s first Black veterinarian.

-Today, the revamped 5th Street is home to various restaurants, shops, museums, and historic sites.
+Today, 5th Street is home to various restaurants, shops, museums, and historic sites.
 Here are just a few of the sites worth checking out during your 5th Street experience.

 The Legacy Museum of African American History helps preserve the city’s rich African American heritage and culture.
 The museum, which first opened in 2000, honors the contributions African Americans have made and continue to make in Lynchburg.
 The Legacy Museum offers a variety of exhibits and educational programs celebrating Black residents present and past.
 Its current exhibit, “The Development of An Athlete: Framing Sports Through Race, Gender, Perseverance and Community,” focuses on sports in Lynchburg and neighboring counties.